lczech/gappa/doc/md/assign.md

    [ktImportText](https://github.com/marbl/Krona/wiki/Importing-text-and-XML-data#text) command.
    If using this format and visualization, do not forget to [cite their paper](https://www.ncbi.nlm.nih.gov/pubmed/21961884).
+ - When using `--sativa`, an additional file "sativa.tsv" is written, which emulates the outout of [SATIVA](https://github.com/amkozlov/sativa).

 ### Filtering (`--sub-taxopath`)

 Additionally, the tabulated output may be filtered (constrained) to include only a part of the taxonomy.
-This behavior is regulated via the `--sub-taxopath` option, and the result is printed to a file called `profile_filtered.csv` in the specified output directory.
+This behavior is regulated via the `--sub-taxopath` option, and the result is printed to a file called `profile_filtered.tsv` in the specified output directory.

 For this output, the normalization of the accumulated LWR and fraction columns only takes the specified subtaxonomy into account.
 This option is hence useful to get a more detailed view at a specific part of the taxonomy.